sj26/mailcatcher/README.md

-        --smtp-port PORT             Set the port of the smtp server --http-ip IP                 Set the ip address of the http server --http-port PORT             Set the port address of the http server --messages-limit COUNT       Only keep up to COUNT most recent messages --http-path PATH             Add a prefix to all HTTP paths --no-quit                    Don't allow quitting the process
+        --smtp-port PORT             Set the port of the smtp server --http-ip IP                 Set the ip address of the http server --http-port PORT             Set the port address of the http server --http-basic-auth-username   Set the username for HTTP Basic Authentication --http-basic-auth-password   Set the password for HTTP Basic Authentication --messages-limit COUNT       Only keep up to COUNT most recent messages --http-path PATH             Add a prefix to all HTTP paths --no-quit                    Don't allow quitting the process